 Is your little one a fussy, picky, choosy eater?

 However, it is how we as adults respond to this stage which is critical in ensuring that you work through this and come out on the other side!
-Often when our children become choosy eaters we panic, as we think that they are going to lose weight or wake in the night because they are hungry – we also we just want our children to eat the things we make for them as this tends to make us all happy and more relaxed.
-Our reactions to these situations are watched and observed by the child and they will also become very aware of any worry and panic that you show and can often play on this.
+Often when our children become choosy eaters we panic.
+We think that they are going to lose weight or wake in the night because they are hungry.
+We also want our children to eat what we make for them as this tends to make us all happy and more relaxed.
+Our reactions to these situations are watched and observed by the child.
+They will also become very aware of any worry and panic that you show and can often play on this.

 Why does this happen?